Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: Results And Discussion

 \subsection{Performance Evaluation in MA Scene}

-Among baseline methods, BC demonstrates relatively high error rates, with an ADE of 8.8202 and FDE of 5.9210, indicating limitations in generalization from the training data.
-GAIL improves upon BC, achieving lower error rates (ADE of 7.4530 and FDE of 4.1321), suggesting that adversarial training enhances performance.
-However, GAIL's high variance in ADE (1.1900) and FDE (0.6506) indicates inconsistencies in predictions.
-SHAIL maintains a relatively high SR of 0.8989, but with ADE and FDE values of 10.2724 and 5.8210, respectively, it doesn’t substantially outperform BC in accuracy.
-IDM performs the poorest among baseline models, with the highest error rates (ADE of 10.7766 and FDE of 6.5177), reflecting its inadequacy in complex, dynamic environments.
+Among the baseline methods in the MA scenario, BC demonstrates relatively high error rates, with an ADE of 1.7472 and a FDE of 6.3376.
+This result points to BC’s limitations in effectively generalizing learned behaviors.
+GAIL significantly reduces these errors, achieving an ADE of 1.6622 and an FDE of 4.6168, reflecting the benefits of adversarial training.
+However, GAIL exhibits relatively high variability (VAR\_ADE of 0.3458 and VAR\_FDE of 0.7356), suggesting some inconsistency in predictions.
+SHAIL achieves a high SR of 0.8989; however, its ADE of 2.9260 is notably higher compared to GAIL, although its FDE of 4.0916 slightly improves upon GAIL.
+This mixed performance indicates that while SHAIL is more stable in terms of success rate, it does not substantially outperform GAIL in terms of displacement error.

-The diffuser model without goals and task guidance performs better than the baseline models, showing the ability of the diffuser model to learn diverse behavior from multiple tasks in expert demonstrations.
-As guidance weight increases from 0 to 8, ADE decreases from 3.8868 to 1.7410, while FDE reduces from 2.5057 to 1.6712.
-Variability in ADE and FDE (VAR\_ADE and VAR\_FDE) also drops significantly, from 2.0382 to 0.1367 and 0.3802 to 0.0294, respectively, as guidance weight rises.
-These results highlight the effectiveness of guidance in enhancing multi-task learning capabilities in complex environments and improving stability.
-The SR also reaches its peak of 1 at a guidance weight of 8, although it slightly decreases to 0.9512 when the guidance weight is raised to 16, indicating that more guidance may offer diminishing returns.
-Similar performance trends are observed across other metrics, underscoring the role of task guidance in maximizing the model’s effectiveness.